saltastroops/data-archive-backend/docs/server_setup.md

 yarn install
 ```

+As mentioned above, you might have to install the build_essential package if the installation of bcrypt fails.

 ## Install PM2

 In production, you should use a daemon process.
 For Node.js you can use [PM2](http://pm2.keymetrics.io/) to set this up.